pauloarguelo/ProjetoPP/README.md

 user@user:~$ make migrate //docker exec -it api-php  php /app/artisan
 ```

+## Authentication

+The project is protected with JWT, so the user must be authenticated to access the transaction endpoint.

 ## Notifications Queue

 Another important feature of the project is the [Notifications Queue](https://laravel.com/docs/queues#notifications).

+At the success of a transaction a simulation of notification is sent to the user's email.

-All the complete transaction notifications are sent to the queue, and a Job is responsible for handling the notifications.
+So the complete transaction notifications are sent to the queue, and a Job is responsible for handling the notifications.

 If the external service is not available, the notification is sent to the queue again.
 This is a simple mechanism to avoid the missing notifications.